NPWCLLC/YOLO_Object_Detection_for_Agisoft_Metashape/README.md

     #### **Manual installation of required packages**
     See [How to install external Python module to Metashape Professional package](https://agisoft.freshdesk.com/support/solutions/articles/31000136860-how-to-install-external-python-module-to-metashape-professional-package)

+    Install CUDA-enabled PyTorch (for GPU acceleration):
+    - Check in a terminal window your cuda version nvidia-smi.
+See your cuda version for torch and torchvision at https://pytorch.org/get-started/previous-versions/ for python 3.9

    And install the following packages:

     - numpy==2.0.2
     - pandas==2.2.3